LightOcc: Lightweight Spatial Embedding for Efficient Vision-based 3D Occupancy Prediction: Method

 \subsection{BEV-CutMix}

-Increasing diversity through data augmentation can effectively improve the generalization performance of the model.
-However, the augmentations on images have limited contribution to the diversity of data in BEV space.
-Some flexible augmentation strategies such as random scaling and random rotation are unsuitable for low-resolution and densely serialized occupancy annotations because they are likely to cause spatial misalignment.
-Inspired by BEV-Paste~\cite{zhang2023sa} that sum up the foreground-only BEV features of different scenes, we propose a novel data augmentation strategy called BEV-CutMix, which cuts BEV features into several parts and mixes them into the BEV features of new scenes.
+Increasing the diversity of driving scenes can effectively improve the generalization performance of models~\cite{wang2024survey}.
+However, flexible strategies such as random scaling and random rotation are unsuitable for low-resolution and densely serialized occupancy annotations, as they often lead to spatial misalignment.
+Therefore, we propose an augmentation strategy adapted to the occupancy prediction called BEV-CutMix.
+The occupancy labels are first cropped into several patches, after which patches from different scenes are stitched together to construct occupancy labels of the synthesized scenes.
+The BEV features of original scenes are also cropped and stitched in the same manner as occupancy labels to obtain the BEV features of synthesized scenes.
+Since occupancy labels and BEV features share identical planar coordinates, this operation is more feasible than cropping and stitching on multi-view images.

-When applying BEV-CutMix, the difficulty lies in how to handle occlusion relationships for new scenes.
-In occupancy annotations, the occlusion relationship needs to be strictly obeyed, and the occluded regions are marked as invisible in the visibility mask.
-As a result, applying BEV-CutMix at random positions can introduce incorrect occlusion relationships, which hinders the model from learning accurate occupancy.
-Considering that the visibility mask radiates from the center to the edges as shown in~\cref{fig:bev-cutmix}(a), we divide the scene into four parts along the X and Y dimensions from the center, and if these four parts are arbitrarily combined as shown in~\cref{fig:bev-cutmix}(b), the introduction of false occlusion relationships can be avoided.